w3c/wcag3/guidelines/groups/interactive-components/pointer-focus-appearance/pointer-contrast-sufficient.md

 :::

 :::note
-There can be multiple types of pointer indicator (e.g. arrow, hand, caret).
+There can be multiple types of pointer indicator.
+For example, arrow, hand, caret.
 The size requirement applies to whichever type of indicator would be the default for that scenario.
 :::